 My long-standing interest in psychology began during my days as a high school cross country runner, when I realized that self-defeating thoughts directly impacted my race performance.
 I became fascinated by the power of the mind as a force for both positive and negative change.
 I went on to receive my B.A. in Psychology from Columbia University and my M.A. and Ph.D. in Clinical Psychology from Temple University.
 I completed my pre-doctoral internship and post-doctoral residency at the Philadelphia VA Medical Center.
-I am licensed in Pennsylvania.
+I am licensed in New Jersey, New York, Pennsylvania, and Rhode Island, and can provide telehealth for individuals in Florida and all PSYPACT states.

 I prioritize building a safe, trusting, and collaborative relationship with my clients.
 I want therapy to be a place where you can practice being open and sharing parts of yourself that you might be tempted to hide.
 Additionally, research consistently shows that the quality of the therapeutic relationship predicts treatment success.
 My therapy style is integrative, meaning I draw from different clinical approaches and current research and understanding in the field to tailor our work to you.
 I have a strong background in cognitive-behavioral therapy (CBT), which forms the foundation of my approach.
 CBT is a very effective form of therapy that helps you learn to see the connections between your thoughts, feelings, and behaviors to help you feel better and make changes in your life.
 I have found that many clients also benefit from the addition of approaches like mindfulness and self-compassion, which can help silence your inner critic and allow you to be more present in your own life.